Learning Abroad Center

 8 Credits

 An experiential introduction to second language teaching internationally.
-Students engage in inquiry, planning, classroom teaching, and reflection on a team developing curriculum in an English immersion classroom.
+You will engage in inquiry, planning, classroom teaching, and reflection on a team developing curriculum in an English immersion classroom.
 Topics include cultural adaptation, language acquisition, classroom management, teaching techniques, and comparison with US educational equity challenges.
 The course addresses issues of global perspectives, as weekly co-planning with a Brazilian counterpart encourages cross cultural sensitivity and negotiation skills.
 The class satisfies the Liberal Education Global Perspectives requirement and may satisfy other classes depending on your program.
 Course designator is EDHD 3100/5100 International Topics.

 Program Leader